Agoric/documentation/main/zoe/guide/README.md

 Note: Zoe is currently at the pre-alpha stage.
 It has not yet been formally tested or hardened.

-This guide assumes some knowledge of the [ERTP fundamentals](./README.md).
+This guide assumes some knowledge of the [ERTP fundamentals](../../ertp/guide/).

 ## What is Zoe?

-__For users__: Zoe guarantees that as a user of a smart contract, you will either get back what you wanted or get back a full refund, even if the smart contract is buggy or malicious.
+__For users__: Zoe guarantees that as a user of a smart contract, you will either get what you wanted or get a full refund, even if the smart contract is buggy or malicious.
 (In fact, the smart contract never has access to your digital assets.)